loot/libloot/docs/metadata/data_structures/file.rst

 Equality
 --------

-Two file data structures are equal if the lowercased values of their ``name`` keys are identical.
+Two file data structures are equal if all their fields are equal. ``name`` field equality is case-insensitive, the other fields use case-sensitive equality.

 Examples
 --------